 - 1 boneless pork loin roast (3 to 4 pounds)

 - 1/2 cup ruby port wine or grape juice

 - 1/2 cup heavy whipping cream

 - In a small bowl, combine cherries and 1/2 cup wine.
-Let stand for 5 minutes.
+Let stand 5 minutes.
 Drain cherries, reserving wine; set side.

 - Chop one mushroom.
 In a large skillet, saute onion in oil until tender.
 Add garlic; cook 1 minute longer.
-Remove from the heat.
-Add the bread crumbs, pecans, salt, pepper, 3 tablespoons balsamic vinegar, 1/2 cup cherries and chopped mushroom.
+Remove from heat.
+Add bread crumbs, pecans, salt, pepper, 3 tablespoons balsamic vinegar, 1/2 cup cherries and chopped mushroom.